Developer Guide

 The lifeline for

-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram. -
+AddApptCommandParsershould end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram. -

 For simplicity, the complete line of user input for the

-command is omitted, originally referring toS1234567A appt/28/09/2022 20:00 d/Eye Check-up
+addApptcommand is omitted, originally referring toS1234567A appt/28/09/2022 20:00 d/Eye Check-up, which is further simplified to... appt/DATE TIMEin the sequence diagram. -

 Similarly,